pschatzmann/arduino-audio-tools/README.md

 - a simple I2S class (to read and write to the internal I2S)
 - a simple ADC class (to read analog data with the help of I2S)
 - a simple PWM class (to write audio data with the help of PWM)
-- Additional Stream implementations: MemoryStream, URLStream, I2SStream, A2DPStream, PrintStream,
+- Additional Stream implementations: MemoryStream, URLStream, I2SStream, A2DPStream, PrintStream etc
+- Support for different Encoders and Decoders for AAC, MP3 and WAV
 - Converters
 - Musical Notes (with frequencies of notes)
 - SineWaveGenerator (to generate a sine tone) and [Mozzi](https://sensorium.github.io/Mozzi/) for more complex scenario
-- NBuffer (Multi buffer for writing and reading of (audio) data)
+- Different buffer implementations
 - TimerAlarmRepeating (e.g. for sampling audio data using exact times) [ESP32 only]
-- A Wav Encoder and Decoder
-- A MP3 Decoder
 - AudioOutputWithCallback class to provide callback integration e.g. with ESP8266Audio
 - Desktop Integration: Building of Arduino Audio Sketches to be run on [Linux, Windows and OS/X](https://github.com/pschatzmann/arduino-audio-tools/wiki/Running-an-Audio-Sketch-on-the-Desktop)